Investing

 how to read option chain

-Options chain is a listing of all the option contracts.
-Both put and calls of a particular contract are included.
-Most of you search how to read option chain.
+An options chain is a listing of all the option contracts.
+Both puts and calls of a particular contract are included.
+Most of you search for how to read an option chain.

 Here, I want you to focus on the put and call elements.